At ClickUp, we’re all about processes and productivity.

 4. Make The Project Plan

-You’ve done your research, understand the requirements, and are now ready to make a plan.
+You’ve done your research, understand the requirements, and are now ready to make a work plan.

 Your natural inclination may be to jump straight to make a timeline and schedule out the tasks.